benreiff/JavaScript-UFO-Website/README.md

 ## Searchable UFO Website

-There is just one tiny problem though... our collection is too large to search through manually.
-Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.
+I created an interactive website based on a dataset of UFO sightings across the United States.
+The website allows users to filter table data based on the date of the UFO sighting.

 We need you to write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
 We also need to allow our users to filter the table data for specific values.
 There's a catch though... we only use pure JavaScript, HTML, and CSS, and D3.js on our web pages.
-They are the only coding languages which can be trusted.

-### Level 1: Automatic Table and Date Search (Required)

 * Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).